 If you’re in financial survival mode and can’t seem to save a penny for “a rainy day”, you’re not alone.
-It seems futile to bother even to save when you’re staring at credit card statements that have sky-high interest rates.

 The thought you should put money aside each month just feels overwhelming.